tools4ds/fa2024/index.md

 Otherwise, please utilize this resource and most importantly, give feedback.
 Initially a simple thumbs up or thumbs down at the response.
 Also feel free to add a comment when prompted.
-We will use the feedback to evaluate the performance of the model and ultimately use it to fine-tune and impprove it.
+We will use the feedback to evaluate the performance of the model and ultimately use it to fine-tune and improve it.

 The Github repo links are shared above.
 Feel free to contribute if you are interested.